voldemortuk/Data-Science-and-Business-Analytics-Internship/TASK6/readme.md

     Step 7 : Now lets you test how well your model fits the data set.

-    Step 8 : Finally get a full summary of your model.
+    Step 8 : Finally get a full summary of your model using a tree.